ppKrauss/dummy-java-spring/roo_hello2pg.md

-This is a variation of [roo_hello.md](roo_hello.md), using PostgreSQL as persistence.
-It is near the same as [spring.io/spring-roo/#running-from-shell](http://projects.spring.io/spring-roo/#running-from-shell) fast guide example.
+This is a variation of [roo_hello.md](roo_hello.md), using PostgreSQL as persistence....
+Execept by database connection, all script is the [spring.io/spring-roo/#running-from-shell](http://projects.spring.io/spring-roo/#running-from-shell) fast guide 10 lines example.

 Let's call *hello2pg*, the database and the project.